-3.81.
-Where notification alone is insufficient, (i.e. because the exposures expected to be associated with the facility or activity have the potential to exceed the small fraction of the limit specified by the regulatory body), an application for authorization should be submitted to the regulatory body.
+- 3.81.
+Where notification alone is insufficient (i.e. because the exposures expected to be associated with the facility or activity have the potential to exceed the small fraction of the limit specified by the regulatory body) an application for authorization should be submitted to the regulatory body.
 An application for authorization may also serve as notification.
-Where a notification has been submitted, but the regulatory body determines that the potential exposures can exceed the specified limit for notification, an authorization should be required.

-3.82.
-The authorization process is the principal means by which the regulatory body is able to initially apply the legal and regulatory framework and by which the responsibilities of the and the applicant or authorized party are clearly defined connected to the legal framework.
+Where a notification has been submitted, but the regulatory body determines that the potential exposures can exceed the specified limit for notification, an authorization should be required. - 3.82.
+The authorization process is the principal means by which the regulatory body is able to initially apply the legal and regulatory framework and by which the responsibilities of the applicant or authorized party are clearly connected to the legal framework. - 3.83.

-3.83.
 Authorization is required to take the form of either registration or licensing [3].
 Other terms are used for authorization, including certification, granting of a permit, agreement, consent, approval or granting of another similar regulatory instrument, depending on the governmental and regulatory framework of the particular State.
-For complex facilities or activities and where the radiation risks are significant, the authorization process is usually referred to as a licensing process, which results in a licence; in the form of a legal document; issued by the regulatory body granting authorization to perform specified activities relating to operation of a facility or conduct of an activity.

-3.84.
-Registration is "[a] form of authorization for facilities and activities of low or moderate risks whereby the person or organization responsible for the practice has, as appropriate, prepared and submitted a safety assessment of the facilities and equipment to the regulatory bodyform of authorization for facilities or activities of low or moderate risks whereby the person or organization responsible for the facility or activity has, as appropriate, prepared and submitted a safety assessment of the regulatory body" [8].
+For complex facilities or activities and where the radiation risks are significant, the authorization process is usually referred to as a licensing process, which results in a licence in the form of a legal document issued by the regulatory body granting authorization to perform specified activities relating to operation of a facility or conduct of an activity. - 3.84.
+Registration is "[a] form of authorization for facilities and activities of low or moderate risks whereby the person or organization responsible for the practice has, as appropriate, prepared and submitted a safety assessment of the facilities and equipment to the regulatory body" [8].
 The regulatory body should determine which facilities and activities require authorization by registration only and for which a licensing process is required.
 In either case, the facility or activity should be authorized with conditions or limitations as appropriate.
 The requirements for safety assessment and the conditions or limitations applied to the facilities or activities would be less severe for registration than those for issuing a licence.

-3.85.
-With regard to material being transported in accordance with the IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material, IAEA Safety Standards Series No. SSR-6-[17], the requirements established in GSR Part 3 [3] for notification and authorization are fulfilled by means of compliance with SSR-6(Rev. 1) [17].
+- 3.85.
+With regard to material being transported in accordance with IAEA Safety Standards Series No. SSR-6 (Rev. 1), Regulations for the Safe Transport of Radioactive Material [17], the requirements established in GSR Part 3 [3] for notification and authorization are fulfilled by means of compliance with SSR-6 (Rev. 1) [17]. - 3.86.

-3.86.
 Authorizations should be granted or denied in accordance with the governmental, legal and regulatory framework and should cover all stages of the lifetime of a facility or activity.
-For a nuclear facility, for example, this encompasses site evaluation, design, manufacturing, construction, installation, commissioning, operation, decommissioning (or closure) and subsequent release of the site from regulatory control.
+For a nuclear facility, for example, this encompasses site evaluation, design, manufacturing, construction, installation, commissioning, operation, decommissioning (or closure) and subsequent release of the site from regulatory control. - 3.87.

-3.87.
 The legal framework of the State should set out the responsibilities for issuing an authorization and, in particular, should determine who is empowered to issue authorizations.
 Depending on the system used in the particular State, different authorizations may be issued by different authorities.
 Requirement 7 of GSR Part 1 (Rev. 1) [2] states that: